Sunbury Amateur Regatta

 The Sunbury Amateur Regatta is a regatta on the River Thames at Sunbury-on-Thames, Surrey, England with a rare visitors' boats lights display and fireworks event.
 It is for mainly traditional wooden types of boats with a few events for small sculling boats since its instigation in 1877 (today known as racing shells) taking place by convention on a Saturday in early to mid August.
-The following day hosts the Edith Topsfield Junior Regatta.
+The Edith Topsfield Junior Regatta takes place the following day.

 Location

-This regatta's many land activities takes place at Rivermead Island.
+This regatta's many land activities used to take place at Rivermead Island.
 Racing takes place on the Thames alongside from morning through to mid-and afternoon on the 'Sunbury and Hampton Reach' also known as 'Molesey Reach'.
+From 2025 the regatta has moved upstream to Desborough Sailing Club in Shepperton.

 Races

 Races include British Rowing-conforming club events as follows, all of which require the competitors to vouch for a greater than 50m in full clothes swimming ability as a precondition of entry:

 The sculling course culminates downstream at Sunbury Court Island.